Francesco Alfieri: Approach and reputation

 Alfieri was the first Italian swordsmanship author to amply quote, reference and comment on earlier masters.
-For instance, we know he was an ardent admirer of earlier Paduan sword master Salvator Fabris, whom he calls "a man of the greatest name in our profession."
-On the other hand, he sharply criticises Achille Marozzo and Ridolfo Capoferro and strongly disagrees with some of their positions.
+For instance, he was an ardent admirer of earlier Paduan sword master Salvator Fabris, whom he calls "a man of the greatest name in our profession."
+On the other hand, he sharply criticizes Achille Marozzo and Ridolfo Capoferro and strongly disagrees with some of their positions.

-In turn, Alfieri was amply quoted and praised by the late 17th-century Italian swordsmanship master Francesco Antonio Marcelli, giving us an indication that his teaching enjoyed some popularity in the 17th century.
+In turn, Alfieri was amply quoted and praised by the late 17th-century Italian swordsmanship master Francesco Antonio Marcelli, giving an indication that his teaching enjoyed some popularity in the 17th century.